0xAX/linux-insides/interrupts/interrupts-7.md

 return arch_early_irq_init();
 ```

 This function defined in the [kernel/apic/vector.c](https://github.com/torvalds/linux/blob/master/kernel/apic/vector.c) and contains only one call of the `arch_early_ioapic_init` function from the [kernel/apic/io_apic.c](https://github.com/torvalds/linux/blob/master/kernel/apic/io_apic.c).
 As we can understand from the `arch_early_ioapic_init` function's name, this function makes early initialization of the [I/O APIC](https://en.wikipedia.org/wiki/Advanced_Programmable_Interrupt_Controller).
 First of all it make a check of the number of the legacy interrupts wit the call of the `nr_legacy_irqs` function.
-If we have no lagacy interrupts with the [Intel 8259](https://en.wikipedia.org/wiki/Intel_8259) programmable interrupt controller we set `io_apic_irqs` to the `0xffffffffffffffff`:
+If we have no legacy interrupts with the [Intel 8259](https://en.wikipedia.org/wiki/Intel_8259) programmable interrupt controller we set `io_apic_irqs` to the `0xffffffffffffffff`:

 ```C
 if (!nr_legacy_irqs())